How Multivitamins Can Help You Manage Stress

 While it's true that multivitamin supplements generally aren't subjected to the same rigorous testing procedures as pharmaceutical drugs, this doesn't mean they are not studied in clinical trials.
 A search of ClinicalTrials.gov5, the global registry of publicly and privately funded clinical trials, currently returns 155 results for “multivitamins” and 3,850 studies for “vitamin.”
 These clinical trials are all governed by international standards.

 Too often, there is a lack of research showing the value of simple nutrients such as those in multivitamins.
-Much clinical research is funded by pharmeceutical companies and focused on treating chronic disease, rather than preventative health and well-being.
+Much clinical research is funded by pharmaceutical companies and focused on treating chronic disease, rather than preventative health and well-being.
 But this study shows that getting our basic nutrients can improve our mood and have a significant impact on our daily quality of life.
 That's important knowledge that we can all benefit from!

 References: